marxeao/GrayBatPopGen/README.md

 # GrayBatPopGen
-R and shell scripts associated with Altman-Orbach and Auteri Gray Bat conservation and genomic project
+shell scripts associated with Altman-Orbach and Auteri Gray Bat conservation and genomic project